dyninc/dyn-python/docs/tm/services/dsf/dsf.rst

 Adding a Ruleset to your Traffic Director Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The TrafficDirector service has a cascading style of adding sub objects where the child object is added to the parent by either and `add_to_` function, or a create.
+The TrafficDirector service has a cascading style of adding sub objects where the child object is added to the parent by either and :mod:`add_to_` function, or a create.
 This helps enforce that children objects do not become orphaned.

    >>> #Continuing from the example above.